Coherent and finiteness spaces: Cardinality of Finiteness Spaces

-\section 1$^{\hbox{\fivebf1}\over\hbox{\fivebf2}}$.
-Cardinality of finiteness spaces.
-So, coherence spaces can be used to define a (non-full) subcategory of finiteness spaces, closed under the logical operations ($\_^\bot$, $\_\Tensor\_$ and $\_\Plus\_$).
+So, coherent spaces can be used to define a collection of finiteness spaces closed under the linear operations ($\BLANK^\bot$, $\BLANK\Tensor\BLANK$ and $\BLANK\Plus\BLANK$).
 It is natural to ask whether all finiteness spaces can be obtained in this way.
-The previous remark about the logical complexity of coherence versus finiteness points toward a negative answer.
-Here is a more formal proof, which also answers a question raised by T. Ehrhard: \proclaim Proposition.
-If $A$ is infinite countable, the cardinality of finiteness spaces on~$A$ is exactly that of~$\Pow(\Pow(A))$.
-The cardinality doesn't change if we consider finiteness on~$A$ ``up to permutations''.
+The previous informal remark about the logical complexity of coherence versus finiteness points toward a negative answer.
+Here is a formal proof which also answers a question raised by T. Ehrhard: \begin{prop} If $A$ is infinite countable, the cardinality of finiteness spaces on~$A$ is exactly that of~$\Pow(\Pow(A))$.
+The cardinality doesn't change if we consider finiteness spaces up-to isomorphisms, i.e., up-to permutations of~$A$. \end{prop}